ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 Let's have a look at it and understand what it does.

-All the information about the coins transfer is in `tx['in_msg']`.
-We just need to 'value' and 'message' fields from it.
+All the information about the coin transfer is in `tx['in_msg']`.
+We just need the 'value' and 'message' fields from it.

 First of all, we check if the value is greater than zero and only continue if it is.

 Then we expect the transfer to have a comment ( `tx['in_msg']['message']` ), to have a user ID from our bot, so we verify if it is a valid number and if that UID exists in our database.

-After these simple checks, we have a variable `value` with the deposit amount, and a variable `uid` with ID of the user that made this deposit.
+After these simple checks, we have a variable `value` with the deposit amount, and a variable `uid` with the ID of the user that made this deposit.
 So we can just add funds to their account and send a notification message.

 Also note that value is in nanoTONs by default, so we need to divide it by 1 billion.
 We do that in line with notification:
 `{value / 1e9:.2f}`
-Here we divide the value by `1e9` (1 billion) and leave only 2 digits after the decimal point to show it to the user in a friendly format.
+Here we divide the value by `1e9` (1 billion) and leave only two digits after the decimal point to show it to the user in a friendly format.

 Great!
 The program can now process new transactions and notify users about deposits.
 But we should not forget about storing `lt` that we have used before.
 We must update the last `lt` because a newer transaction was processed.